GPS: 2015 Emory Road, Reisterstown, MD 21136z

 We don’t lock doors on the farm but understand if you feel more comfortable doing so.
 We would never enter a residence without prior notification or only in the case of an emergency (like a water leak etc.).

-Each residence comes completely equipped for comfortable living: dedicated wi-fi, AC, full-size fridge, stove and oven, fully-equipped kitchen (cutlery, glasses, pots, pans, bowls, etc.), shower (and tub in the Barn Apt.), full-sized bathroom (two in the Barn Apt.), smart TV, dining table, work desk, extra seating (couches in the Barn Apt.), blankets, towels, sheets, toilet paper, paper towels, basic spices, cleaning products, including a vacuum cleaner, and so on.
+Each residence comes completely equipped for comfortable living: dedicated wi-fi, AC, full-size fridge, stove and oven, fully-equipped kitchen (cutlery, glasses, pots, pans, bowls, etc.), shower (and tub in the Barn Apt.), full-sized bathroom (two in the Barn Apt.), smart TV, dining table, work desk, extra seating (couches in the Barn Apt.), blankets, towels, sheets, toilet paper, paper towels, basic spices, cleaning products, including a vacuum cleaner, hair dryer, iron and ironing board.

 You’ll have to supply your own food.